joinpursuit/AC3.2-GoodGirlOrBoy/README.md

 * If you really want to be organized you can put the kids and the basic behaviors into other Core Data entities and use them to populate pickers.
 But start with populating the pickers from hard coded arrays.
+* You could create a filter on the list of behaviors that filter by kid, by pro/anti social, and by day.
+  The day filter might be easiest to just do today/all.
+All of these filters could work in combination.
+  *cough*NSPredicate*cough*.

 Note: The Coffee Log app did a bit of fancy footwork with trapping the creation of an object and setting the timestamp.
 I think the way we parsed out Elements and inserted them a week ago in the